-Country Arch Care Center currently has 3 residents and 0 staff members positive for COVID-19.
+Country Arch Care Center currently has 14 resident and 0 staff member positive for COVID-19.

 We are continuing to regularly test staff and residents.